build3r/TodayILearned/stoic_lessons/lessons_2021.md

 289. Dec 12: In end we all die there no need to dwell upon neither there no point in ignoring it
 290. Dec 13: “Life is long if you know how to use it.”
 291. Dec 14: We are unfinished products until we die, accept this fact and learn to be better while still alive.
+292. Dec 15: It might impossible to embody complete perfection in our ethos each and every day, but if you at least try to achieve it then its enough.
+293. Dec 16: Its dangerous to have faith in something which you don't control.
+REasoned choice is only one which is in your control.
+294. Dec 17: Some of the most powerful people have least self-awareness.
+Because hey keep themselves busy to avoid feeling the pain.
+So you don't wait, Know yourself before its too late.
+295. Dec 18: Death is the ultimate equalizer for everyone.
+Understand that and behave with humility.
+296. Dec 19: At the scale of universe you are minuscule.
+Just try to do your best and thats all you need to do.
+297. Dec 20: Most evil things, cowardice are committed not because of death but of fear of death.
+As frightening it may be, it contains within itself the end of fear.